-The following content is to be taught as part of an overview for the historical period.
+The following content is taught as part of an overview for the historical period.
 It is not intended to be taught in depth.
 An overview will constitute approximately 10% of the total teaching time for the year.
-Overview content identifies important features of the period, approximately 60 000 BC (BCE) - c.650 AD (CE), as part of an expansive chronology that helps students understand broad patterns of historical change.
+Overview content identifies important features of the period (1750) - 1918) as part of an expansive chronology that helps students understand broad patterns of historical change.
 As such, the overview provides the broader context for the teaching of depth study content and can be built into various parts of a teaching and learning program.
-This means that overview content can be used to give students an introduction to the historical period; to make the links to and between the depth studies; and to consolidate understanding through a review of the period.
+This means that overview content can be used to give students an introduction to the historical period; to make the links to and between the depth studies, and to consolidate understanding through a review of the period.